-While the Ring Video Doorbell Pro 2 comes with a silver faceplate (it’s called Satin Nickel), Ring is offering 16 color options.
-As of this writing, pricing had not been announced, but based on other faceplates, I would imagine that they will cost $15 each.
+While the Ring Video Doorbell Pro 2 comes with a silver faceplate (it’s called Satin Nickel), Ring is offering 16 color options, which cost $15 each.

 Aside from the Ring Video Doorbell Elite, which requires professional installation, the Ring Video Doorbell Pro 2 sits at the top of Ring’s lineup, and it’s the most expensive model.
 Below that are nearly half a dozen video doorbells, from the $59 Ring Video Doorbell Wired to the $169 Ring Video Doorbell 3 Plus.
 Here’s a comparison of the Ring Video Doorbell vs. the Ring 3 vs. the Ring Pro.

 Now that it’s nearly a dozen video doorbells in, Ring has a pretty established design ID, and the Ring Video Doorbell Pro 2 sticks to it.
 Like just about every other video doorbell — Ring or otherwise — the Pro 2 is rectangular, with a camera at the top and a lighted button below.

 Because the Ring Video Doorbell Pro 2 does not have a battery of its own, it’s a lot slimmer than the Ring Video Doorbell 3 and others of its ilk.
 But, this also means that the Pro 2 needs to be installed where there’s existing doorbell wires.

 Ring Video Doorbell Pro 2: Video quality